Norma Howard

-Norma Howard (born 1958) is a Choctaw-Chickasaw Native American artist from Stigler, Oklahoma, who paints genre scenes of children playing, women working in fields, and other images inspired by family stories and Choctaw life.
+Norma "Nana" Howard (1958–2024) was a Choctaw Nation artist from Stigler, Oklahoma, who painted genre scenes of children playing, women working in fields, and other images inspired by family stories and Choctaw life.
 Howard won her first art award at the 1995 Red Earth Native American Cultural Festival in Oklahoma City.
 Her work is popular with collectors and critics.

 Early life

-Howard grew up in a small, rural Oklahoma community.
+Howard was a citizen of the Choctaw Nation of Oklahoma and was of Chickasaw and Mississippi Choctaw descent.
+She grew up in a small, rural Oklahoma community.
 Her family was poor and her parents struggled to raise their eight children.

 Howard's maternal grandmother had come to Oklahoma from Mississippi in the early 20th century as part of the second removal along the Choctaw Trail of Tears.
 Her grandmother spoke Choctaw, not English, and would sometimes tell the children stories in Choctaw.
 Howard's father's family had come to Indian Territory earlier, during the first removal, and at first settled in the Atoka area.
-Later her grandfather decided to move his family to Stigler, Oklahoma, where there were better schools; they owned land and grew cotton.
+Later her grandfather decided to move his family to Stigler, Oklahoma, where there were better schools.
+There they owned land and grew cotton.

-Howard recalls drawing on anything she could: with a stick in the dirt, on brown paper bags, even on pages of an encyclopedia.
+Howard recalled drawing on anything she could: with a stick in the dirt, on brown paper bags, even on pages of an encyclopedia.
 She first attended a small country school with both white and Indian children.
 When other children played with toys or dolls that she did not have, Howard would draw what she saw "and that made me feel like I had those things."
 After third grade, when that school closed, she and her siblings attended Stigler schools, where she was the only Native child in her class.
-Howard vividly remembers one teacher that scolded her for drawing "Indian things" on the chalkboard, and for a while she stopped drawing altogether.
+Howard vividly remembered one teacher who scolded her for drawing "Indian things" on the chalkboard, and for a while she stopped drawing altogether.

 Her parents were proud of her art.
 Her father, a house painter, carried some of her drawings in his wallet.
 Using cheap paint palettes available at the local general store, Howard taught herself to paint.
 Once her father even took off a day of work to show her paintings at a local event.
 In 1974 people at a gift shop in Tahlequah "laughed at my work, like they didn't want it."
 After Howard started her family and began working at a sewing factory, she didn't have much time to paint.
 Then the factory closed down, and Howard worried about finding another job.
-In a dream she heard her late father say to her, "Paint.
+In a dream, she heard her late father say to her, "Paint.
 That's what you always wanted to do."